glowcap/AIChat/README.md

 AIChat allows users to generate AI avatars to chat with.

 ## Branching
-Branches are broken into sections and work done.
+Branches are broken into sections and parts.
 Naming follows sXXpXX (ie. Section 01 Part: 01).
 Use the following to reference specific branches

 ### Module 1: Project Setup